 First, the sales rep asks good discovery questions to find the root of key challenges.
 They’ll talk to their point of contact, and probably others on the team to discuss the main issues and find out what’s really causing them.

-Next, they’ll work collaboratively to find the right solution to overcome challenges and reach goals.
+Next, the consultative selling model emphasizes collaboration—building a solution together that fits the buyer’s specific goals and constraints.
 This involves more than just doing a product demo or giving a sales pitch—it involves developing a process and plan to work towards goals and see real results.

 As they develop a solution, a consultative seller also provides context, ideas, and insights into top industry trends.
 To be successful with this sales model, the rep must be an authority that the customer can respect and trust (i.e., a consultant).